 The dress of the Pashtun women is most likely work of artist's imagination.
-The gown of the Pashtun men resembles that of the Khorasani man in another painting in the same album.
+The gown of the Pashtuns resembles that of the Khorasani and Iranian people in another paintings in the same album.
+Its likely that the artist never saw Pashtun women in person and imagined their dress to be same as those of Persians.

 Pashtuns of Pakhtunkhwa are referred to as Pathan (with "Pathanas" and "Pathanes" spellings) in some other 16th century Portuguese sources.
 One of it was authored by Antonio Monserrate who accompanied Mughal emperor Akbar to Peshawar and Kabul in 1582.
 The reason is that Indian people used the term 'Pathan' for Pashtuns, and the Portuguese in India were borrowing that word from them.